FlavScents AInsights Entry for Heptyl Acetate (CAS: 112-06-1)

 8. Practical Insights for Formulators

-Heptyl acetate is valued for its ability to impart a fresh, fruity aroma that enhances both flavor and fragrance formulations.
-It synergizes well with other esters and fruity compounds, creating complex and appealing profiles.
-Formulators should be cautious of overuse, which can lead to an overpowering or artificial scent.
-It is often under-utilized in non-fruity applications where it can add a subtle freshness.
+Heptyl acetate is valued for its ability to impart a natural, fruity aroma and flavor, making it a versatile ingredient in both flavor and fragrance formulations.
+It synergizes well with other fruity and floral notes, enhancing the overall sensory profile.
+Formulators should be cautious of its volatility and potential for hydrolysis under extreme conditions.
+It is often under-used in complex formulations where its subtlety can be overshadowed by more dominant notes.

 Citation hooks: FlavScents; industry practice